A small gadget that uses an OLED display and the FFT library to generate the audio spectrum. Add a pinch of life to your music.

 Project showcase by shajeeb

-Sorry for the huge delay.
+Sorry for the long response time.

 Or connect with your social account: